f5devcentral/f5-big-iq-lab/docs/class10/module3/module3.rst

   :align: center
   :scale: 50%

-If the upgraded process has completed successfully, the process status will turn to *Finished* and the *Status* will display *Success*
+If the upgraded process has completed successfuly, the process status will turn to *Finished* and the *Status* will display *Success*

 .. image:: ../pictures/module3/Upgrade_Step10.png
   :align: center